-• 2nd Offense: Written Warning, superintendent to forward a copy to the office and a copy on site, Beeler PM will forward a copy to Subcontractor's office and Subcontractor's insurance carrier.
-Possible subcontractor employee terminated from the site.
+3rd Offense: Written Warning, superintendent to forward a copy to the office and keep a copy on file on site, Beeler Construction project manager will forward a copy to the Subcontractor's office and the Subcontractor's insurance carrier.
+The Subcontractor's employee may be terminated from the site.